 All students at Moulton College have access to high quality and impartial Careers Advice both during the application process and during their time studying with us.

-The Careers Team is based in the Learning Resource Centre (LRC), which provides a print and online careers library and additional access to online careers information.
-The LRC also stocks a range of trade journals that give students access to industry news and job vacancies and provides a jobs board for students which is available on the virtual learning environment.
+The Careers Hub is based upstairs in The Learning Hub.
+Here you can access trained Carers Advisers as well as an online careers library and additional access to online careers information.
+The Careers Team also provides a jobs board for students which is available on the virtual learning environment.

 The College is working towards achieving all eight of the Gatsby Benchmarks for further education. and has links with The Careers and Enterprise Company through an Enterprise Adviser.